JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 Let’s compare the small genomic block we ran with the entire genome which will be processed through the SNParray technology.

+*Note: We do the same analysis now using the snp array data and whole genome!*
+*Doing SNP arrays is cheap (10-15 samples) and it gives information about the data.
+If we think there is contamination looking at NGS level, we could look at the SNP array and if we have also contamination, then it is comming from the sample not preparation.
+Which is the source of the error.
+It is on the sample or in the library preparation?
+So they use for QC purpose.
+In cancer, it is also very useful to confirm results you find in NGS, that are not very clear.*

 ----------------------------------